ClickHouse/ClickHouse/docs/en/engines/database-engines/mysql.md

 For better compatibility you may address global variables in MySQL style, as `@@identifier`.

-By now only these variables are supported:
+These variables are supported:
 - `version`
 - `max_allowed_packet`

+!!! warning "Warning"
+    By now these variables are stubs and don't correspond to anything.

 Example: